China pulls out stops to avoid lay-offs as economy cools

 It stood at 4.05 percent at the end of March, compared with 4.1 percent at the end of 2014.

-But the official figure is widely recognized as a flawed measure since it does not properly account for China's 274 million rural migrant workers, those most vulnerable to job losses in a cooldown.
+But the official figure is widely recognised as a flawed measure since it does not properly account for China's 274 million rural migrant workers, those most vulnerable to job losses in a cooldown.

 Indeed, a handful of indicators already suggest mounting pressure.
 A private survey of China's factory sector showed factories have cut jobs for 18 months, while official data showed job creation across the country slowed in the first quarter to 3.24 million, from 3.44 million a year ago.